frenck/spook/documentation/features.md

 Integrations are the "plugins" of Home Assistant; they come in all sorts of types.
 Most commonly are the ones that connect to a device or service, but there are more, like {term}`helpers <helper>` (input helpers, groups, etc) or ones that provide building blocks for other integrations (light, climate, switch, etc).

 Spook enhances the following Home Assistant integrations by sprinkling some {term}`ectoplasmic <ectoplasm>` goodness on top of them.
-It may add new services, entities, devices, or even replace and extend existing ones to provide more functionality.
+It may add new actions, entities, devices, or even replace and extend existing ones to provide more functionality.
 :::

 :::{card} Helpers